Care advice silver jewelry

 Store your silver bracelets in boxes

-You can store linked bracelets in bags, preferably as airtight as possible.
+Bracelets with a chain can be stored in bags, preferably as airtight as possible.
 Remember to store your silver bracelets separately so they don't scratch each other.

 CARE ADVICE DIAMOND JEWELERY

 Store your diamond jewelry in boxes or airtight bags.
-In this way, you avoid scratching the jewelry and you prevent the silver jewelry from oxidizing.
+Then you avoid the jewelery becoming scratched and you prevent the silver jewelery from oxidising.